The Florida Aquarium

 The Clearwater Marine Science Center still exists as a non-profit today.
-It is now known as the Clearwater Marine Aquarium, but you may know it as home to Winter the dolphin.
+It is now known as the Clearwater Marine Aquarium, but you may know it as the home to Winter the dolphin.
 Both the Clearwater Marine Aquarium and The Florida Aquarium still have similar visions, but execute their goals in different ways.
 Where The Florida Aquarium is home to many animals and exhibits, the Clearwater facility is a hospital and rehabilitation center for sea life.
 They choose to protect our environment by sharing success stories and saving the animals.
-Their mission is that they believe in preserving our environment while inspiring the human spirit through leadership in the rescue, rehabilitation, and release of marine life, environmental education, research and conservation.
+Their mission is that they "believe in preserving our environment while inspiring the human spirit through leadership in the rescue, rehabilitation, and release of marine life, environmental education, research and conservation."
 They started gaining publicity after they saved the life of a dolphin (Winter) with no tail.
-Their is an inspiring movie about the success story.

 About Us. (n.d.).
 Retrieved November 01, 2016, from http://www.seewinter.com/about-us.

 Dive with the Sharks. (n.d.).
 Retrieved November 01, 2016, from http://www.flaquarium.org/explore-the-aquarium/exhibits/dive-with-the-sharks.aspx.

 The Florida Aquarium. (n.d.).
 Retrieved October 10, 2016, from http://www.flaquarium.org.